Individualized Nutrition – The Functional Approach

 The BioIndividual Nutrition Training Course for Practitioners

 The BioIndividual Nutrition Training Program was created by Julie Matthews, a Certified Nutrition Consultant, author, and published scientific researcher.
 She has 16 years of clinical experience in the areas of autism, ADHD, children’s health, and pregnancy nutrition.
-She has a passion for getting kids off to a good start in life and helping children with complex biomedical challenges through strategic diet and nutritional intervention.
+She is passionate about getting kids off to a good start in life and helping children with complex biomedical challenges through strategic diet and nutritional intervention.
 Julie wrote the award-winning book Nourishing Hope for Autism, and its companion cookbook titled Cooking to Heal.

-This knowledge is crucial for any practitioner who makes nutritional and dietary recommendations to their clients or patients.
+This knowledge is crucial for practitioners who make nutritional and dietary recommendations to their clients or patients.
 With so many diets being touted, it is important to have the tools and knowledge necessary to determine and hone the most effective approach for each personalized nutrition plan.
 Our patients are more apt to remain compliant with our dietary recommendations when they are specific to their individual needs.

 individualized nutrition